-Also this Posta Coda Longa is good when one comes to meet him with his sword held on the left, as this enemy does.
+Also this Posta Coda Longa (Long Tail Guard) is good when one comes to meet him with his sword held on the left, as this enemy does.
 Know that this guard works against all blows from right and left, and against anyone who is either right or left handed.
-Here begins the plays of Posta Coda Longa that always beat aside in the way that is previously described in the first Posta Coda Longa.
+Here begin the plays of Posta Coda Longa that always beat aside in the way that is previously described in the first Posta Coda Longa.

 With your right arm held across your body, and your right shoulder turned slightly to the front, you are positioned here to beat any attack across to your right.

 As you make the beat, be aware that if you perform this with the same diagonal cut you are used to making on foot, you are likely to strike your own horse in the head.
 To avoid this, your cut must first lift up and then beat across the top of the horse.
 It moves in more of an arc than a straight line.

 Not surprisingly, the scholars of the 8th master are not new techniques exactly, but previously described plays in the context of mounted combat.

 There are several different examples both on foot and horseback of posta coda longa being used throughout Fior di Battaglia.
 You will see it in